Create a package in Distributor - Amazon Systems Manager

 For the Simple package creation workflow, because you upload each installable file only once, extra steps are required to instruct Distributor to target a single file at multiple operating systems.
 For example, if you upload an installable software file named Logtool_v1.1.1.rpm, you must change some defaults in the Simple workflow to target the same software at both Amazon Linux and Ubuntu operating systems.
 When targeting multiple platforms, do one of the following.

 • Use the Advanced workflow instead, zip each installable file into a .zip file before you begin, and manually author the manifest so that one installable file can be targeted at multiple operating system platforms or versions.
-For more information, see Create a package (advanced).
+For more information, see Create a package using the Advanced workflow.

 • Manually edit the manifest file in the Simple workflow so that your .zip file is targeted at multiple operating system platforms or versions.
 For more information about how to do this, see the end of step 4 in Step 2: Create the JSON package manifest.